lhk/rl_gym/README.md

 So far, I have merged all the different dqn versions into one package called dqn.
 But I'm undecided if it will stay like this.

+(Also note: Before the refactoring, I've trained the various algorithms against doom and atari.
+I'll do that again to check if something has been broken.
+TODO: remove this text after the tests have been successful :) )

 Next to the refactoring, I've started to look at homebrew environments for reinforcement learning.
 Such as a car which should navigate to an obstacle.
 The motivation is to learn about complexity of tasks.
 For example: Many atari games give pretty immediate rewards (paddle missed the ball : -1).